AlexJReid/blog/content/posts/local-api/index.md

 ![Consul nodes with local addition showing](consul-local-node.png)

-I need to make changes to the `message` service, so it is registered with this local Consul agent.
+As we need to make changes to the `message` service, it is registered with this local Consul agent.
 The configuration is largely the same as a deployed version of the service, only with different metadata.
 This is important as it means that we can isolate this instance of the service later on.

 The configuration also references the `transform` service.
 As the transformation service is within the mesh with no external ingress configured, a non-mesh client cannot just connect to it directly as mTLS is used between services. _Connecting in this way means the service can do a dumb HTTP request to localhost, hiding any complexity and respecting any security constraints or limitations defined within the service mesh._